Cheap summer activities for adults to do so that this summer, you actually feel like you had a break. A FUN break!

 I won’t spell out where this can take you…but it can surely lead to a memorable summer night (à la Grease).

-Psst: check out these other free summer date ideas.
+Psst: check out these other free summer date ideas, and 15 summer activities for couples.

 5. Go on a Walking Adventure